tanvirgb/Capstone-Project-2-Personal-Site/README.md

 # Capstone-Project-2-Personal-Site

-A personal website using HTML, CSS and Bootstrap.
+A personal website using HTML, CSS, and Bootstrap.